mdaldoss/clausurus-ai/README.md

 - **Content confidentiality.** The *content* of a message (e.g. a medical situation) is still sent — only the identifiers are replaced.
 - **Files and images.** Currently text only.
-- **Detection errors.** Rules and models both miss things.
-This is a hackathon prototype with no formal evaluation yet.
+- **Detection errors.** Rules and models both miss things — see [Evaluation](#evaluation) for measured recall and false-alarm rates.
+This is a hackathon prototype.

 ## Roadmap

-- Formal evaluation of detection recall/precision against a labelled Swiss dataset
+- Expand the labelled evaluation set (see [Evaluation](#evaluation)) and add precision/latency benchmarks
 - Support for attachments (PDFs, scanned letters)
 - Multi-model side-by-side comparison on the same anonymized prompt
 - Deployment presets beyond Cloudflare (e.g. Netlify Edge Functions)